kct2020/goutpal-com-skeleventy/site/blog/starting-gout-plans/index.md

 ### 7. Can I improve my uric acid plan?

 It's important to continue with your gout management plan for the rest of your life.
-At the very minimum this means annual uric acid blood tests.
+At the very minimum, this means annual uric acid blood tests.
 But you might also consider lifestyle improvements to reduce your reliance on medication.
 Also, standard for gout care are improving.
 So your doctor might suggest improvements to your treatment.

 ## Your Uric Acid Plan

-You have learned how start a uric acid treatment plan as a gout patient.
-But details are important.
+You have learned how to start a uric acid treatment plan as a gout patient.
+But details are critical.
 So please return here as I add detailed explanations of your choices at each step in your plan.

 In the meantime, you can collaborate with me to help you start your plan.
-In particular, share your thoughts about <a href="{{ site.social_links.github }}issues">Gout Plan Templates</a>.
+In particular, share your thoughts about <a href="{{ site.social_links.github }}issues/7">Gout Plan Templates</a>.
 Or <a href="{{ site.social_links.github }}issues/new/choose">raise a new issue</a> to share your questions, experiences, and opinions.

 Otherwise, join <a href="{{ site.social_links.github }}discussions">GoutPal's Gout Discussions</a> for a chat with fellow gout sufferers.